Add Your RSS Feeds to Our Index

 If you opted to show your RSS feed(s) as a module, searchers will see inline news results.
 It will highlight the three most recent, relevant results across all of your RSS feeds.

-If you opted to show your RSS feed(s) as a facet, searchers can narrow their results to see only RSS-based content by clicking on the facet.
+If you opted to show your RSS feed(s) as a search tab, searchers can narrow their results to see only RSS-based content by clicking on the search tab.

 Within the RSS-based results, searchers can opt to limit results to the last hour, day, week, month, or year, or they can set a custom date range.
 They also can sort results in descending order by relevance (best match first) or date (most recent first).